Spectral methods for wedge and corner flows: The Fourier-Kontorovich-Lebedev integral transform: Introduction

 \subsection{The origin of the Kontorovich–Lebedev Transform}

 The KL integral transform is a relatively less known yet powerful integral transform, particularly well suited for solving boundary-value problems in wedge-shaped or conical geometries.
-The method was first developed in the late 1930s by the Russian mathematicians Mikhail Iosifovich Kontorovich (1906--1987) and Nikolai Nikolaevich Lebedev (1911--1994), who were affiliated with the Leningrad Physico-Technical Institute of the Academy of Sciences of the U.S.S.R., now known as the A.~F.~Ioffe Institute in Saint Petersburg.
+The method was first developed in the late 1930s by the Russian mathematicians Mikhail Iosifovich Kontorovich (1906--1987) and Nikolai Nikolaevich Lebedev (1911--1994), who were at that time based in Leningrad, now Saint Petersburg, Russia.
 Using this approach, boundary-value problems in diffraction theory~\cite{kontorovich1938one, kontorovich1939method} and electrodynamics~\cite{kontorovich1939application} were solved by Kontorovich and Lebedev.
 The foundational mathematical theory of the integral transform was subsequently developed by Lebedev~\cite{lebedev1946, *lebedev1946french, lebedev1949, lebedev1974dual}.
 A concise textbook presenting detailed solutions to applied mathematics problems—including applications of KL transforms—was coauthored by Lebedev together with Skal'skaia and Uflyand, first published in Russian and later translated and edited by Silverman~\cite[Ch.~6, p.~194]{lebedev1966problems}.